-(a) The district clerk's file for a particular case may contain a combination of electronically-filed documents and traditionally-filed documents.

-(b) The district clerk may maintain and make available electronically-filed documents in any manner allowed by law.
+- (a) The District or County Clerk's file for a particular case may contain a combination of electronically-filed documents and traditionally-filed documents. - (b) The District or County Clerk may maintain and make available electronically-filed documents in any manner allowed by law.